Catholic Marriage and Divorce

 • These individuals must validly observe the performance of the contract

 Catholic Canon Law controls the celebration of marriage in canons 1055-1065.
 A Catholic marriage cannot take place if even one of the below mentioned Impediments exist.
-However, regarding some of these a dispensation is possible.
+However, considering some of these, a dispensation is possible.

 • Abduction